 Kentucky has been on one of the most aggressive state income tax reduction paths in the country.
-Starting from a top marginal rate of 6% and then briefly having a 5% rate, the state moved to a flat 4% rate and has signaled further cuts to 3.5% — part of a deliberate effort to make Kentucky more competitive with neighboring no-income-tax states like Tennessee and to stem population outflows.
+Starting from a top marginal rate of 6% and then briefly having a 5% rate, the state moved to a flat 4% rate in 2024, then to 3.5% in 2026 — part of a deliberate effort to make Kentucky more competitive with neighboring no-income-tax states like Tennessee and to stem population outflows.

 What makes Kentucky’s tax picture more complex than the headline rate suggests is the state’s extensive local occupational tax system.
 Almost every major city and county in Kentucky levies its own occupational tax, and workers in Louisville or Lexington effectively pay 6–6.25% in combined state and local income taxes.
 This guide explains Kentucky’s income tax trajectory, how local occupational taxes work, the state’s uniform and grocery-exempt sales tax, property taxes, and retirement income treatment.

 Kentucky’s income tax history since 2018 represents one of the most striking state tax reform stories in the country.
 In 2018, the legislature consolidated Kentucky’s graduated brackets (which topped out at 6%) into a flat 5% rate.
 Then in 2022, Governor Andy Beshear signed legislation establishing a mechanism to automatically reduce the flat rate by 0.5 percentage points per year whenever state general fund revenues exceed a threshold.
-The result: the rate dropped to 4.5% for 2023, then to 4% for 2024, and further cuts to 3.5% are on the legislative agenda, with some forecasts projecting eventual rates below 3%.
+The result: the rate dropped to 4.5% for 2023, then to 4% for 2024, then to 3.5% for 2026, with further reductions projected.

 Kentucky starts with federal adjusted gross income (AGI), then applies Kentucky-specific additions and deductions.
 Kentucky’s standard deduction is $3,160 per taxpayer for 2025 — lower than the federal standard deduction, meaning Kentucky taxable income is often higher than federal taxable income.
 Kentucky does not piggyback on the federal itemized deduction system to the same extent; Kentucky allows only the state standard deduction or certain Kentucky-specific itemized deductions.